-To finish parts, yet not impair the whole, But on th' impassion'd action fix the foul; 180 Thro' wandering throngs the patriot Chief to guide, The shame of Carthage, as of Rome the pride; Or, while the bleeding Victor yields his breath, Give the bright lesson of heroic Death.
-Such are thy Merits, WEST: by Virtue's hand Built on the human heart thy praise shall stand, While dear to Glory, in her guardian Fane, The names of Regulus and Wolfe remain.
-With kindred power a rival hand succeeds, For whose just same expiring Chatham pleads; 190 Like Chatham's language, luminous and bold, Thy colours, Copley, the dread scene unfold, Where that prime Spirit, by whose guidance hurl'd, Britain's avenging thunder aw'd the world, In patriot cares employ'd his parting breath, 195 Struck in his field of civic fame by Death; And Freedom, happy in the tribute paid By Art and Genius to so dear a Shade, Shall own, the measure of thy praise to fill, The aweful subject equall'd by thy skill.
-200
+Forgive me, if by undifcerning Praise, Or groundless censure, which false Judgment sways, I, with inadequate description, wrong Thy Sons, the subject of no envious fong!
+Supremely skill'd the varied group to place, And range the crowded scene with easy grace, To finish parts, yet not impair the whole, But on th' impassion'd action fix the soul; Thro' wandering throngs the patriot Chief to guide, The shame of Carthage, as of Rome the pride; 170 Or, while the bleeding Victor yields his breath, Give the bright lesson of heroic Death.
+Such are thy Merits, West: by Virtue's hand Built on the human heart thy praise shall stand, While dear to Glory, in her guardian Fane, 175 The names of Regulus and Wolfe remain.

-To

 To Dance's pencil, in Precision strong, Transcendent Force, and Truth of Line belong.
-Not GARRICK's self, to SHAKESPEARE'S spirit true, Display'd that spirit clearer to our view, Than Dance expresses, in its fiercest flame, 205 The Poet's Genius in the Actor's Frame.
-From Garrick's features, with distraction fraught, He copies every trace of troubled thought; And paints, while back the waves of Battle roll, The Storm of fanguinary RICHARD's foul.
-210 The rapid Mortimer, of Spirit wild, Imagination's dear and daring Child, Marks the fierce Ruffian, in the Dungeon's gloom, Stung with remorfe, and shudd'ring at his doom.
-Yet still to nobler heights his Genius springs, 215 And paints a lesson to tyrannic Kings: In his bright colours see the field appear To Freedom facred, and to Glory dear, Where John, proud Monarch, baffled on his throne, Hears the brave Chief his lawless pow'r disown, 220 And, for an injur'd Nation, nobly claim The glorious CHARTER of immortal Fame!

-But
+Not GARRICK's felf, to SHAKESPEARE's spirit true, Display'd that spirit clearer to our view, 180 Than Dance expresses, in its siercest slame, The Poet's Genius in the Actor's Frame.

+From

+From Garrick's features, with distraction fraught, He copies every trace of troubled thought; And paints, while back the waves of Battle roll, The Storm of sanguinary Richard's soul.

+The rapid Mortimer, in Fancy strong, Marks the just horrors that to Vice belong; The murd'rous Russian, in the Dungeon's gloom, Stung with remorse, and shudd'ring at his doom.

+190

+Yet still to nobler heights his Genius springs,

+And paints a lesson to tyrannic Kings:

+In his bright colours see the field appear

+To Freedom sacred, and to Glory dear,

+Where John, proud Monarch, bassled on his throne,

+Hears the brave Chief his lawless pow'r disown,

+And, for an injur'd Nation, nobly claim

+The glorious Charter of immortal Fame.